LayoutitStudio/cssQuake/README.md

 pnpm dev
 ```

 `pnpm build` only builds the Vite app.
-Use `pnpm build:full` when you intentionally want to regenerate Quake assets and build the app in one command.
+Use `pnpm build:full` when you want to regenerate Quake assets and build the app in one command.

 For focused asset iteration, use `pnpm prepare:quake:map e1m7` or `pnpm prepare:quake:model dog`.